cockroachdb/docs/v22.2/cdc-transformations.md

 See the [Examples](#examples) section for further use cases.

 {{site.data.alerts.callout_info}}
-[Changefeeds using queries in **v23.1**](../v23.1/cdc-queries.html) have different support for [functions](#cdc-transformation-function-support).
+Change data capture transformations have been updated in v23.1.
+While there is general backward compatibility, the updated CDC queries may produce different message output.
 If you are using CDC transformations in v22.2 and upgrade, we recommend closely [monitoring](monitor-and-debug-changefeeds.html) any running changefeeds during the upgrade.
+Or, you can [stop](cancel-job.html) and recreate the changefeed after the upgrade is finalized.

+For details on the updates, see the v23.1 [Change Data Capture Queries](../v23.1/cdc-queries.html) page.
 {{site.data.alerts.end}}

 ## Syntax